 Rendering the Template: The rendering of this template file does not occur locally.
 Instead, it takes place within the orchestration or CI/CD environment, where the

-is generated based on the template and environment-specific configuration.
+profiles.ymlis generated based on the template and environment-specific configuration.

-Solution: Providing a Local profiles.yml
+Solution: Providing a Local profiles.yml for Pre-commit Hooks

-To resolve the "Could not find profile named 'XXX'" error and enable SQLFluff to work with dbt templater as a pre-commit hook, you need to ensure that a profiles.yml
+To resolve the "Could not find profile named 'XXX'" error and enable SQLFluff to work with dbt templater as a pre-commit hook, you need to ensure that a profiles.yml file is available locally.
+Here's what you can do:

 -